Dana Olstad

 Scholarly Activities

-Research - Does the BC Farmers’ Market Nutrition Coupon Program improve the dietary behaviours and psychosocial well-being of low-income adults?
+Research - Does the British Columbia Farmers’ Market Nutrition Coupon Program improve the diet quality and food security of parents and children with low incomes?
+A dose-response, pragmatic randomized controlled trial

 Funded by: Canadian Institutes of Health Research